juantygu/Scraper/README.md

 web scraping with python ,selenium

-interfaz que ejecuta un codigo que hace web scraping  a una pagina web , ademas filtra informacion y entrega un reporte en un archivo .xlsx y csv con los datos requeridos.

-interface that executes a code that does web scraping to a web page, also filters information and delivers a report in a .xlsx and csv file with the required data.
+User interface that executes a script that performs web scraping to a web page, performs extraction and transformation of the data, then filters the collected data to make a report in a .xlsx and csv file with the required data.

+frameworks used in the project:
+-Selenium
+- Request
+- Regex
+-Pandas
+-Numpy
+-tkinter
+-shutil